Balm Bench

 Overview

 Lime distilled is mostly about scent.
-It gives a formula a brighter opening, a cleaner first impression, and less sensory heaviness in dense, resinous, or smoky blends.
+It gives a formula a brighter opening and keeps dense, resinous, or smoky blends from feeling thick or closed-in.

-In a finished formula, think of it as a lift button.
-A small amount can brighten a dense, resinous accord, help an oil blend read fresher on application, and keep a heavy scent profile from feeling muddy.
+In a finished formula, a small amount can wake up dense resin or smoke notes, help an oil blend smell fresher on application, and keep a heavy scent from feeling muddy.
 The tradeoff is that citrus top notes move fast, so the first few minutes matter more than the drydown.

 For the Science Hippies

-distilled lime essential oil is a volatile mix of low-molecular-weight aroma compounds, with citrus terpenes doing most of the work.
-Because it is not a triglyceride fat, it does not contribute fatty acids, occlusive feel, or structure the way carrier oils, butters, and waxes do.
-Its job is aromatic, and its physical behavior is mostly about volatility and evaporation.
+Distilled lime essential oil is a volatile mix of small citrus compounds that give lime its quick, bright lift.
+Because it is not a triglyceride fat, it does not contribute fatty acids, protective feel, or structure the way carrier oils, butters, and waxes do.
+Its job is scent, and its physical behavior is mostly about evaporation.

 That volatility is why heat, air, and light matter so much.
 Citrus materials oxidize faster than many heavier notes, and oxidation can dull the bright edge you bought it for.
 In the jar, it has little effect on crystallization or hardness at normal use levels, but process temperature still matters because excessive heat can flatten the fresh top note before the product even cools.